 Breast tomosynthesis, or 3D mammography, is an imaging test that provides detailed, clear images of breast tissue to help doctors detect breast cancer in its earliest stages.

-UPMC in South Central Pa. is among the first in the region to offer 3D mammography, which is the most up-to-date method of breast cancer screening and diagnosis.
+UPMC in Central Pa. is among the first in the region to offer 3D mammography, which is the most up-to-date method of breast cancer screening and diagnosis.
 A 3D mammogram will provide your doctor with detailed, clear images that can help to detect breast cancer early when it is most treatable.

 If your mammogram leads to a breast cancer diagnosis, our nationally recognized breast care specialists can offer you the latest treatment options along with the compassion, support and holistic care you need.